5 Reasons Why Your Mindset is Keeping You From Your Fitness Breakthrough

 Comfort is a beautiful place.
 You're content, You're not rocking the boat or ruffling any feathers, things are going just right for you.
 It's stable.
 If everyone was in a place of comfort, we wouldn't have to really worry or think about anything.
 Before I got laid off from my job in December 2016, I was comfortable.
 I had been there for over 2 1/2 years.
 I didn't hate it.
 I didn't even dislike it.
 I actually liked my job.
 It was a small office as far as employees - with anywhere from 2-8 people being there at any given time.
 I got paid weekly.
 I was comfortable.
 It felt good.
 But something was missing.
 I wasn't growing.
 Sure, I'd learned a lot while I was there (working in Real Estate Development was very new to me).
 It was what I needed to learn to get the job done.
 And I thin I did my job well.
 However, there was a ceiling.
 If I'd not gotten laid off, 5 years from now, I'd be doing the exact same thing that I was doing up to that point.
 Don't get me wrong, plenty of people have a job where they do the same thing everyday, and they love it, but I sometimes wonder what it would look like if those people who were in a job they they were only content with really bursted out and did that "thing" that truly makes them beam, and makes their heart smile?

 My story doesn't end with "taking the leap" into entrepreneurship.
 I'd like to think God knew my abilities and decided to throw me in the deep end with no floaties, and assuring me He'd be with me the whole way through.
-As I write this post, I'm working a couple of part-time jobs to still bring in income, and creating content and marketing myself everyday to make It's Shawn Fitness and Wellness my full time career (CLICK HERE to learn more about what you can get working with me), but it's SCARY.
+As I write this post, I'm working a couple of part-time jobs to still bring in income, and creating content and marketing myself everyday to make It's Shawn Fitness and Wellness my full time career, but it's SCARY.
 If I allow myself to stay in that scary, negative space, I wouldn't be as far as I am now.

 I shared that story so you will get encouragement and motivation to have your own breakthrough in fitness AND in business, AND in life.
 People try to make the three domains separate, they very much so need each other in order for you to live being the best version of yourself.
 I have five reasons you've not had that breakthrough yet in fitness, and I believe they are tied directly to how you're living out your life everyday.